tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 You have been using hexadecimal values to represent colour thus far.
 We will stick to them for the rest of the lesson, but before moving along, here is a quick introduction to some other approaches.
 There is no need to write any code for this section -- just read through it to gain a basic grasp of the concepts involved.

-For various reasons, you may wish to express colours in something other than hexadecimal.
+For various reasons, you may need to express colours in something other than hexadecimal.
 Here is one such scenario: you wish to write some code that darkens the bright red fill.
 Firstly, consider that this shade of red:
 `fill('#FF0000')`
 can also be represented as:
 `fill(255, 0, 0)`